 Increasing the background blur in the second image focuses the attention on the main subject in this case the statue.

-As well as the Scene Modes on the Shooting Mode dial you can turn the dial to SCN: Special Scene Mode.
-Again, using the "Q" button to access the menu you can choose a number of extra scene settings that may be suitable for your shooting subject. (see A closer look)
+As well as the Scene Modes on the Shooting Mode dial you can turn the dial to SCN and Creative Filters: Again, using the "Q" button to access the menu you can choose a number of extra scene settings that may be suitable for your shooting subject. (see A closer look)

-To get a better idea of how each function affects your image, switch to Live View mode and use the "Q" button to scroll through each menu.
+To get a better idea of how each function affects your image, switch to Live View mode and use the Q button to scroll through each menu.
 Using Live View will give you a real time view of the changes.
+Alternatively explore the EOS M3 Companion app for full descriptions of each option and how to locate them.
+Find out more on your companion app.

 Adjusting the scene and ambient light settings can enrich colours and produce more vivid sunsets.